 Spatula or wooden spoon

-- Prepare the oven: Arrange a rack in the middle of the oven and to 325°F.
+- Prepare the oven.
+Arrange a rack in the middle of the oven and heat to 325°F.

-- Add some of the onions and green beans: Remove the sauce from the heat, add the green beans and half a can of the fried onions, and stir to combine.
+- Add some of the onions and green beans.
+Remove the sauce from the heat, add the green beans and 1/2 a can of the fried onions, and stir to combine.
 Transfer the green bean mixture to a 9x13-inch baking dish and spread into an even layer.

-Cool before serving: Let stand 10 minutes before serving.
+Cool before serving.
+Let cool 10 minutes before serving.
 The sauce will thicken as it cools.